Beautiful Boy-2018

 Grade: B+

-The Little Princess (1939) is a latter-day Shirley Temple film released when the child star’s popularity was clearly on the decline.
+The Little Princess (1939) is a latter-day Shirley Temple film released when the child star’s popularity declined.

-The time is the turn of the century in England and the backdrop is the Boer war.
-The setting of the film is a highlight for American audiences who were amidst the First World War and on the cusp of World War II allowing for a timely and relevant quality of the film.
+The time is the turn of the century in England, and the backdrop is the Boer War.
+The film’s setting is a highlight for American audiences amidst the First World War and on the cusp of World War II, allowing for a timely and relevant film quality.

-At first, treated like royalty by the staff her treatment gradually harbors resentment among the principals especially the dastardly headmistress (Mary Nash).
-Sara keeps her chin up insisting that her father is not dead at all as she becomes determined to find him in a local hospital.
+At first, the staff treats Sara like royalty, but her treatment gradually harbors resentment among the principals, especially the dastardly headmistress (Mary Nash).
+Sara keeps her chin up, insisting that her father is not dead, and she becomes determined to find him in a local hospital.

-In the year 2018, Shirley Temple films mainly serve as a source of nostalgia versus any critical acclaim or cinematic dissection- what is the point?
+In 2018, Shirley Temple’s films mainly served as a source of nostalgia rather than critical acclaim or cinematic dissection—what was the point?

-Her films are a wholesome trip down memory lane back to a simpler time for many.
+Her films are a wholesome trip back memory lane to a simpler time for many.
 Ironic that the film is the first color picture in the collection, this detracts from the enjoyment and adds too much of a modern element foreign to Temple fans.

 My preference is for the black-and-white productions of the early and mid-1930s.